The Year of Hidden Blessings

 Every good and perfect gift is from above, coming down from the Father of the heavenly lights, who does not change like shifting shadows. - James 1:17

 I'm evaluating all that happened last year.
 I always appreciate the post-holiday lull that allows for more quiet reflection, even if I don't go crazy on the New Year's resolutions.
 I need that time to stop going, going, going, and just take a look at what God has done.

 In summing up this year, I'm calling it the year of hidden blessings.
 I nearly burned my house down in February, ended up the smushed middle car in a five-car highway accident in May, nervously watch the school system where my husband works make staff cuts, and more.
-I feel lucky to have survived 2010, and I don't mean that as an exaggeration.
+I feel lucky to have survived the year, and I don't mean that as an exaggeration.
 Mentally, I know that I'm dependent on God's sustaining grace every year.
 This year, though, I practically had my nose rubbed in the fact.
 All the close calls made me face "what could have happened" and respond with thankfulness that it didn't.
 But the crazy thing is, the Lord didn't just deliver me through all these instances unscathed.
 He used my own stupidity to bring about good things.
 In other words, I experienced a whole lot of divine grace this year.